rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

 - A hard constraint in this program is that the `Adventure` class may not `print` anything, except in the `move` method.
 All other printing should be done in the `__main__` part.
 And in return, the `__main__` part may, aside from printing things, only call methods in the `Adventure` class.
 It may not access methods and/or attributes from the `Room class`.

+- Watch out!
+You should hand in your program with the "Small" adventure loaded (atop the main).
+The checks depend on this particular version of Crowther's Adventure.

 ## Step 9: Synonyms